 Inspectors will not use the Reactor Oversight Process (ROP) screening process to screen traditional enforcement violations but will use that process to screen their underlying performance deficiencies if any exist.
 Inspectors will separate traditional enforcement violations from their underlying performance deficiencies and disposition those traditional enforcement violations using the examples and guidance in the Enforcement Manual and Enforcement Policy.

 When dispositioning performance deficiencies associated with traditional enforcement violations, inspectors will not consider the traditional enforcement aspect as part of the ROP performance deficiency.

+Throughout the inspection and screening process staff shall consider whether the Very Low Safety Significance Issue Resolution (VLSSIR) criteria are met when attempting to resolve open questions involving ambiguity in the licensing basis, design basis, or applicability of regulatory requirements or licensee self-imposed standards.
+The determination that VLSSIR is an appropriate method for dispositioning an issue of concern may be made more quickly and at a lower level than the guidance discussed herein, which should be viewed as backstop thresholds for VLSSIR engagement and consideration.

 GUIDANCE FOR FIGURE 1, “ISSUE SCREENING”